top of page

 Biocular Step Fusional Divergence

-Biocular step fusional divergence is the ability of our eyes to move outward to maintain single vision when an object we are looking at moves closer to us, helping us see clearly and avoid double vision as objects approach.
+Biocular step fusional divergence is the ability of our eyes to move outward to maintain single vision as an object moves closer, preventing double vision.

 Biocular Vergence Facility

-Biocular vergence facility is the ability of our eyes to work together and smoothly adjust their angles to focus on objects at different distances, allowing us to switch our gaze from near to far objects effortlessly.
+Biocular vergence facility is our eyes' ability to work together and adjust angles to focus on objects at different distances, enabling effortless switching between near and far objects.

 Monocular Accommodative Amplitude

-Monocular accommodative amplitude refers to the maximum distance at which one eye can focus on an object clearly while the other eye is covered or not used, indicating the eye's ability to adjust its focus for near tasks.
+Monocular accommodative amplitude is the maximum distance one eye can clearly focus on an object while the other eye is not used, showing the eye's ability to adjust focus for near tasks.

 Monocular Fine Saccades

-Monocular fine saccades are small, rapid eye movements made by one eye independently to help focus on a specific object or detail without moving the entire head or both eyes.
+Monocular fine saccades are quick, small eye movements made by one eye to focus on a detail without moving the head or both eyes.

 Monocular Peripheral Awareness

-Monocular peripheral awareness is the ability to perceive objects and movement on the sides of your vision when you focus on something directly in front of you, like being aware of things in your side vision while looking straight ahead.
+Monocular peripheral awareness is the ability to notice objects and movement in your side vision while focusing on something directly in front of you.

 Monocular Rotational Pursuits

-Monocular rotational pursuits are a type of eye movement where one eye tracks a moving object by smoothly following its rotational motion, like when you watch a spinning top with just one eye.
+Monocular rotational pursuits are eye movements where one eye smoothly tracks a rotating object, like watching a spinning top with one eye.

 Stereopsis & Depth Perception